Ph.D., Media Arts +Practice, School of Cinematic Arts, University of Southern California

 cárdenas’ co-authored books The Transreal: Political Aesthetics of Crossing Realities and Trans Desire / Affective Cyborgs were published by Atropos Press.
 Her poetry has appeared in the anthologies Troubling the Line, The &Now Awards 3, Trans Bodies, Trans Selves and Writing the Walls Down.
 She has published book chapters in Plants, Androids and Operators – A Post-Media Handbook, Gender Outlaws: The Next Generation, Queer Geographies,The Critical Digital Studies Reader and the Feminist and Queer Information Studies Reader.
 Her articles have been published in CTheory, the Media-N Journal, the Ada Journal of Gender, New Media and Technology, The Journal of Popular Music Studies, and the AI & Society Journal, as well as the magazines No More Potlucks, Mute Magazine and Make/Shift Magazine.

-Speculative media, science fiction, speculative design, speculative art, performance, electronics, wearable electronics, new media art, gender studies, transgender studies, queer and feminist theory, performance studies, theories of social change, practice-based research, praxis, public scholarship, poetics, decolonization, border studies
+Cárdenas' classes cover topics including speculative media, science fiction, speculative design, speculative art, performance, electronics, wearable electronics, new media art, gender studies, transgender studies, queer and feminist theory, performance studies, theories of social change, practice-based research, praxis, public scholarship, poetics, decolonization and border studies.

 My approach to teaching is based in a social justice framework, which can be understood well through Luis Camnitzer's statement in Conceptualism in Latin American Art: Didactics of Liberation that “art, politics, pedagogy and poetry overlap, integrate, and cross-pollinate into a whole-- a form overcoming the agitation/construction polarity”.
 My approach to teaching is focused on dialog, encouraging students to find their voice through critical thinking, and horizontalism, creating classroom environments that challenge structural oppression in order to allow people usually discouraged from speaking to participate.
 My practice-based research is deeply engaged with questions of pedagogy, using methods such as community based design workshops to collaboratively design technologies and performances.
 Embodied experience as a method of generating knowledge is a tenet of practice-based research.
 In my courses Theater of the Oppressed exercises have often been a way for me to destabilize hierarchy, encourage participation and allow students to discuss their experiences of difference.